 Class division marred much of the struggle, but many Parisians help one another.
 The divine Sarah Bernhardt turned the theatre where she worked into a hospital.

-Their valiant efforts of the French proved futile.
-The Emperor was captured by the Prussians, and deposed by the new government of the Third Republic.
+The valiant efforts of the French proved futile.
+The Emperor was captured by the Prussians and deposed by the new government of the Third Republic.
 He spent the last years of his life in exile.
 The new leaders refused moderate Prussian demands and fought on until the accumulation of disasters obliged an unpopular but necessary surrender.
 The Austrians occupied Paris, now demanding crushing reparations from the country.
-Through patriotic fundraising efforts, the French eventually managed to pay off what was due and banish the last of the enemy’s troops from their city.
+Through patriotic fundraising efforts, the French eventually managed to pay off what was due and banish the last of the enemy’s troops from Paris.

 Anger simmered among the entire French populace at their ignominious defeat.
 The working classes were both furious about the surrender and distrustful of the new regime with its majority of Royalists.
 The French Revolution had failed to give them any lasting power.
 The uprisings of 1832 and 1848 had not furthered their cause.
 Rebellion was stirring once again.